digital-work-lab/theses/index.md

 You can check the grade via FlexNow.

 Afterward, we provide feedback on the thesis and explain the grading.
-A short summary is stored on our [feedback page](docs/feedback.html) if you agree.
+A summary is stored on our [feedback page](docs/feedback.html) if you agree.

 {: .text-center}
 [Schedule feedback session](https://calendly.com/gerit-wagner/30min){: .btn .btn-green target="_blank"}